Targeting of Awards

 Applicants from the Targeted category include:

-- Government of Indonesia agencies: any candidate from a central, provincial or local government agency excluding employees of state universities and state-owned enterprises.
+- Government of Indonesia (GoI) agencies: any candidate from a government agency (including central, provincial or local), but not extending to employees of state-owned enterprises or state universities.

 Scholarships are for full-time study for a Master’s or Doctoral degree from Australian tertiary institutions.
-The scholarship provides up to nine months full-time language and academic preparation in Indonesia.
+The scholarship provides up to nine months of full-time language and academic preparation in Indonesia.
 Students must achieve satisfactory results in this training to be able to continue their scholarships.

 There are a number of supplementary programs associated with Australia Awards Scholarships in Indonesia including the Allison Sudradjat Prize and Hadi Soesastro Prize.